drlukeparry/libSLM/README.rst

     pip install ./libSLM

-With the `setup.py` file included in this example, the `pip install` command will invoke CMake and build the pybind11 module as specified in `CMakeLists.txt`.
-The Cmake flag `BUILD_PYTHON` will be automatically toggled on during the build phase.
+With the `setup.py` file included in this example, the `pip install` command will invoke CMake to build the pybind11 module as specified in `CMakeLists.txt` and generate a package.
+A specific version of python is not required provided it is compatible with pybind.
+During the process The CMake Option flag `BUILD_PYTHON` will be automatically toggled on during the build phase.

 Installation: Python Package
 ****************************

-libSLM can be installed from pre-compiled versions in PyPi
+The libSLM is made available via PyPi repository and can be obtained using the following command:

 .. code:: bash